ad-freiburg/ad-blog/content/post/project-bill-of-material-exploration-service.md

 parent material is produced, which position the child material has on its parent's BoM, and the position type (which is used to mark alternative materials).

 To store the data in a regular RDF format, it is necessary to use an n-ary hasPart property.
 For each hasPart edge between two materials, a node is inserted representing this composition of child and parent material.
+This composition node is connected to the parent by the hasComposition object property and to the child by the consistsOf property.
+The parent material may have one or more compositions while the composition has exactly one child material, which it consists of.
 The additional attributes are stored at the composition node via properties.
 The following properties have been added to the data model:

  - Object properties
    - hasPlant: The plant where the parent material is produced